Does Yoga Build Strength?

 Boat pose.
 The hip flexors & core strongly engage to lift & hold the legs up & away from the floor whilst the quads switch on to help straighten the knees whilst the hamstrings lengthen.
 Then, whilst holding the pose, the quads, hip flexors & core are working really hard isometrically.

 Plank Pose.
-Engages some of the largest muscles in the body to hold the body steady whilst resisting the downward force of gravity.
+Uses some of our largest, most powerful muscles to hold the body steady while rePlank Posesisting the downward force of gravity.
 Engages core, glutes, back, quads, shoulders, biceps & triceps.

-(photo courtesy of Karolina Grabowska)
+(photo courtesy of Elina Fairytale)

 Benefits Chair Pose